dlcarper/DISCo-microbe/docs/FileFormats.rst

   S000014419	Actinobacteria	Actinobacteria

---i-distance-dictionary:Pre-calculated distance dictionary of sequences, this is created when a previous create command has been run with the same strains
+--i-distance-dictionary: Pre-calculated distance dictionary of sequences, this is created when a previous create command has been run with the same strains.
+It is a tab delimited file with each line comparing two sequences.
+The sequence identifiers are in the first two columns and the edit distance between them is in the third

 :Example:
   S003715306	S003614093	28